coddingtonbear/benzo/readme.rst

 Benzo
 =====

-Hand-craft your artisinal REST requests more easily.
+Hand-craft your artisanal REST requests more easily.

 Do you find yourself hand-crafting REST requests by opening up a python, ruby, or javascript repl, or hand-building a curl request?
 Do you find